ramon-astudillo/NLSE/README.md

 [[pdf]](http://anthology.aclweb.org/P/P15/P15-1104.pdf)

 The code for these two papers is available in the `semeval2015` branch.
-Current `master` points to the extended version for SemEval2016, for this cite,
+Current `master` points to the extended version for SemEval 2016, for this cite,

     Amir, Silvio, Ramón Astudillo, Wang Ling, Mário J. Silva, and Isabel Trancoso.
 "INESC-ID at SemEval-2016 Task 4-A: Reducing the Problem of Out-of-Embedding Words."
 SemEval 2016.